Spirit Fingers (TV series): Production

-Spirit Fingers was created by Jeong Yoon-jeong, written by Kwon Ee-ji, directed by Lee Cheol-ha, and Number Three Pictures managed the production.
-The series is based on Naver Webtoon of the same name by Han Kyoung-chal.
+Spirit Fingers was created by Jeong Yoon-jeong, written by Kwon Ee-ji, directed by Lee Cheol-ha, and produced by Number Three Pictures, Kenaz and MI Inc. The series is based on Naver Webtoon of the same name by Han Kyoung-chal.

-In February 2023, Park Ji-hu and Jo Joon-young were reportedly set to star.
+In February 2023, Park Ji-hu and Cho Jun-young were reportedly set to star.
 The next month, Choi Bo-min was cast as the lead.
 On April 4, Park You-na was reportedly cast.
 On April 6, Cha Woo-min joined the cast.
 On April 13, Park Ji-hu, Jo Joon-young, Choi Bo-min, and Park You-na were officially confirmed as the main cast members.

 The series wrapped up filming in 2023.